Practical Linux, Windows Server and cloud guides for IT pros.

 Q1: What is the primary function of the terraform plan command?

-A: The terraform plan command is used to generate an execution plan, showing what changes will be made to the infrastructure without actually applying them.
-It serves as a dry run to visualize the impact of your Terraform configurations.
+A: The terraform plan command creates an execution plan, showing what changes Terraform will make to your infrastructure without actually applying them.
+It is a preview of the apply command.

-Q2: How does the -out flag enhances the terraform plan command?
+Q2: How does the -out flag enhance the terraform plan command?

 Q3: What is the format of the file generated by terraform plan -out=<filename>?

-A: The file is stored in a binary format, which is not human-readable but is designed to be used by Terraform itself in the terraform apply phase.
+A: The file is stored in a compressed, binary format.
+It is not human-readable and is intended to be consumed by the terraform apply or terraform show commands.

 Q4: Why is saving the plan to a file beneficial for team collaboration?